-Different IP addresses on the same SIB brings us to the concepts of networks and routing.
+Different IP addresses on the same SIB brings us to the concept of routing.
 The SIB's kernel holds an internal routing table, which tells the network subsystem where to find remote computers.
 Specifically, the routing table holds zero or more entries stating which computers or "networks" may be found on a particular interface.
-For example, a single routing entry may specify that packets addressed to the computer with IP address 124.172.18.9 should be sent out over interface sl0.
+For example, a single routing entry may specify that packets addressed to the computer with IP address 124.172.18.9 should be sent out over interface s10.